aws/aws-sdk-php/docs/service/s3-multipart-upload.rst

     ]);

     try {
-        $uploader->upload();
+        $result = $uploader->upload();
-        echo "Upload complete.\n";
+        echo "Upload complete: {$result['ObjectURL'}\n";
     } catch (MultipartUploadException $e) {
         echo $e->getMessage() . "\n";
     }

+The uploader creates a generator of part data based on the provided source and configuration, and attempts to upload all parts.
+If some part uploads fail, the uploader keeps track of it and continues to upload later parts until the entire source data has been read.
+It then either completes the upload or throws an exception that contains information about the parts that failed to be uploaded.

 Recovering from errors
 ----------------------

 When an error occurs during the multipart upload process, a ``MultipartUploadException`` is thrown.
 This exception provides access to the ``UploadState`` object, which contains information about the multipart upload's progress.
 The ``UploadState`` can be used to resume an upload that failed to complete.

 .. code-block:: php